Unsupervised flood mapping

 False positives due to roads and roof materials are minimal thanks to the size and width filters.
 Some road segments remain; that can be either because the width filter does not remove them or because they are actually partially or fully covered by water.

-Overall, our unsupervised method appears to perform very well in the variety of scenarios where we tested it.
-Its speed and flexibility make it a promising solution for near real-time flood mapping.
-Get in touch if you are interested in finding out more about this technology or other capabilities on GBDX.
+Overall, our unsupervised method appears to perform very well in the variety of scenarios where we tested it, and its speed and flexibility make it a promising solution for near real-time flood mapping.